soaxelbrooke/phrase/README.md

 `PRUNE_TO` - Controls what size n-gram mappings are pruned to during pruning.
 Also sets the number of n-grams that are saved after counting (sorted by count).

+`BATCH_SIZE` - Controls the document batch size.
+Causes input streams to be batched, allowing larger than memory datasets.
+Default is 1000000.

 `MAX_NGRAM` - The highest n-gram size to count to, higher values cause slower counting, but allow for more specific and longer phrases.
 Default is 5.

 `MIN_NGRAM` - The lowest n-gram size to export, default is 1 (unigrams).